akutruff/sidewalk/README.md

 10. fillout `service-request-definitions.json` that describes the potential 311 violation to associate with each zone.

 11. Fill out the various values `.env` file and `docker-compose.yml` for `sidewalk`.

+12. Verify sidewalk is up and running and able to fetch events from frigate after you've detected something.

+13. Setup the `checker` container that needs to run on a PC with a GPU.
+This container will download clips from frigate and run the a much stronger AI to reduce false positives.
+The container will scan events every 5 minutes so keep that in mind as you review clips.

+13. Do the instructions at the top of the page carefully and perform dry run before doing any submission.
+Verify that all your screenshots make sense and have correct information.
+You can also just work with one clip at a time by only validating the oldest clip that appears on the "review clips" page.
+The rest of the events will be ignored.